larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

-The moderators are authorized to moderate all fora, including the IETF discussion and last-call mailing lists, all WG and non-WG mailing lists, area mailing lists, and chat systems in coordination with the owners (if there are any) of those fora.
+The moderators are authorized to moderate all fora, including the IETF discussion and last-call mailing lists, all WG and non-WG mailing lists, area mailing lists, and chat systems in coordination with the administrators (if there are any) of those fora.
 Participants
-should contact both fora owners and the moderator team when they have concerns about any problematic behavior happening in the forum.
+should contact both fora administrators and the moderator team when they have concerns about any problematic behavior happening in the forum.
-The moderator team should only act when the owners do not respond in a timely fashion.
-In general, their first act should be to contact the fora owners, and then only act if the owners remain unresponsive.
+The moderator team should only act when the administrators do not respond in a timely fashion.
+In general, their first act should be to contact the fora administrators, and then only act if the administrators remain unresponsive.

-In the case of plenary fora, such as the ietf list, last-call list, and other channels in which all or a large portion of the IETF community engage, moderators shall act as owners.
+In the case of plenary fora, such as the ietf list, last-call list, and other channels in which all or a large portion of the IETF community engage, moderators shall act as administrators.
 As such, they will be the primary contacts for complaints, and they will provide active supervision.
 Moderators are not expected to actively monitor other fora, where they will instead respond to reports from participants.